risk-first/website/docs/practices/Planning-And-Management/Design.md

      reason: "Guides the development process, ensuring that the system meets requirements and design specifications."
    - tag: Operational Risk
      reason: "Ensures that the system architecture supports operational requirements and scalability."
+   - tag: Market Risk
+     reason:  (Research and) design allows you to leapfrog competitors and provide new sources of value.
   attendant:
    - tag: Boundary Risk
      reason: "Design decisions can create boundaries that limit flexibility and adaptability."